 At present moment, I’ve segmented a variety of different player roles within each of the normal positional classifications.
 A player could be defined as more than one role, but I endeavour to generally limit each player to a maximum of two ‘roles’ that they adopt, allowing ease of access for evaluation.
 By assigning roles, the aim is to identify metrics that may be more important for one player in a specific position than another in that exact same position.Embed from Getty Images

 For example, we may expect a ‘Sweeper Keeper‘ to get involved in build-up and make more defensive actions outside the penalty area, than we would of a ‘Shot Stopper’, allowing us to continue to praise the Sweeper Keeper for successfully completing those tasks, without criticizing the Shot Stopper.
 In the same manner, we wouldn’t criticize the Sweeper Keeper for not participating in any events outside the penalty area in a specific match, if they were told to hold a more reserved position, or were not called upon to enact pressure outside the box.
 Instead, we would continue to evaluate based on what is generally expected of not only the role they performed in the match, perhaps that of a ‘Shot Stopper’, but also their ‘position’ (i.e. claiming crosses, making saves, releasing pressure, etc.).
 Doing so helps us to continue analyzing a player based around important statistics, without over-amplifying unimportant metrics.
-Here are the thirty-two player roles that I have established at this present moment…
+Here are the twenty-six unique player roles that I have established at this present moment…

 fox in the box